ActiveState/wiki-test/01-add-ingredient.md

 ```graphql
   versions: [
 ```
-The platform supports uploading data about multiple versions in one submission, but here we're only adding a single version so we can use a single object array.
+The platform supports uploading data about multiple versions in one submission, but we're only adding a single version so we can use a single object array.
 ```graphql
     {